Skip to main content

 Biography

-She received her BA (Hons.) in Primary Education Studies from the Aristotle University of Thessaloniki (Greece) and MA in Educational Psychology from UCL, institute of Education (United Kingdom).
+She received her BA (Hons.) in Primary Education Studies from Aristotle University of Thessaloniki (Greece) and her MA in Educational Psychology from UCL, institute of Education.
 In 2021, she completed her PhD in Educational Psychology at UCL, Institute of Education.

-Myrto’s research interests are in the areas of motivation, learning/reading, and wellbeing during childhood and adolescence.
-She is particularly interested in understanding what classroom-based practices could support the motivation and reading of both neurotypical and neurodivergent young people.
+Myrto’s research interests lie primarily in the areas of motivation, learning (e.g., reading), and wellbeing during childhood and adolescence.
+She is particularly interested in understanding the role of the school environment in the wellbeing and learning of both neurotypical and neurodivergent young people, with a particular focus on autistic and ADHD young people.

 Myrto has delivered seminars and lectures in the areas of childhood disabilities, mental health and education, cognitive and developmental psychology, statistics, and methodology.
 In 2020, she received a UCL Train and Engage Award to co-lead a series of public engagement activities around school wellbeing with children, teachers, and parents.
 In 2019, Myrto received the Student’s Union Academic Representative of the Year award for UCL, Institute of Education.